-Deputy Designated Liaison Person (DDPP):
+Deputy Designated Liaison Person (DDPP): Lauren Wright

-Michael Doorly Head of Active Citizenship

-Work Phone: 01 417 7785

-Mobile: 087 9555979
+Head of Global Citizenship Work Phone: 01 417 7748 Mobile: 087 9555979

-Email: michael.doorly@concern.net
+Email: lauren.wright@concern.net

 All complaints are investigated regardless of the source or date of occurence.
 The quality and nature of information available in anonymous complaints may impact on the capacity to investigate and respond appropriately.
 Regarding historical complaints, the welfare and wishes of the person and the potential for ongoing risk will guide the response.
 Any person who is identified in the complaint whether historical or current, made anonymously or otherwise has a right to be made aware of the information received (retrospective disclosure).